octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.4.10 - 2024-10-18 =
+* Import lat/lng from ReSales Online
+* Import features/characteristics from ReSales Online
+* Add support for features->en node in Kyero format
+* Excluded 'Not Specified' as Dezrez price qualifier
+* Corrected taxonomy name used for status in Dezrez

 = 2.4.9 - 2024-10-16 =
 * Added support for importing properties from Kato using their XML service